-Most research is conducted using saw palmetto in dosages of 320 mg per day, often divided into two doses.
+Most research is conducted using saw palmetto in dosages of 320 mg per day, often divided into 2 doses.

-Some recommend taking the supplements with food, which can help minimize digestive issues and prevent adverse side effects.
+Some experts recommend taking the supplement with food, which may minimize digestive issues and prevent adverse effects.

 Saw palmetto is generally considered safe and has been associated with very few side effects.

-Because it may alter hormone levels, saw palmetto may not be suitable for those taking hormone replacement therapy or hormonal contraceptives either.
+Because it may alter hormone levels, saw palmetto may likewise be unsuitable for those taking hormone replacement therapy or hormonal contraceptives.
 More research is needed to evaluate its potential effects (

-Saw palmetto may also interfere with blood-thinning medications, such as warfarin or Coumadin, which can increase bleeding risk (
+Saw palmetto may also interfere with blood thinners, such as warfarin or Coumadin, to increase bleeding risk (

-If you have any underlying health conditions, are taking certain medications, or are pregnant or breastfeeding, be sure to consult with your healthcare provider before supplementing with saw palmetto.
+If you have any underlying health conditions, are taking certain medications, or are pregnant or nursing, be sure to consult a healthcare professional before trying saw palmetto.

-Saw palmetto is a species of palm used to produce a supplement that’s packed with health benefits.
+Saw palmetto is a species of palm used to produce a supplement packed with potential health benefits.

-Promising research shows that saw palmetto may help increase testosterone levels, improve prostate health, reduce inflammation, prevent hair loss, and enhance urinary tract function.
+Promising research suggests that saw palmetto may help increase testosterone levels, improve prostate health, reduce inflammation, prevent hair loss, and enhance urinary tract function.

-However, some studies have turned up mixed results on its effectiveness.
-Additional large-scale human research is needed to understand how saw palmetto can impact health.
+However, some studies have turned up mixed results.
+Additional large-scale human research is needed to understand how saw palmetto affects health.